free things to do in New York City

 Talk | Is Putin's Popularity Real?

 A talk with Timothy Frye, Professor of Post-Soviet Foreign Policy.
-Vladimir Putin has managed to achieve strikingly high public approval ratings throughout his time as president and prime minister of Russia.
+Vladimir Putin has managed to more achieve strikingly high public approval ratings throughout his time as president and prime minister of Russia.
 But is his popularity real, or are respondents lying to pollsters when asked about Presidential approval in Russia?
 With three colleagues, Tim Frye conducted two surveys in Russia in January and March 2015 specifically designed to detect dishonest responses to this question.
-The results have important implications for the prospects for political change in Russia as well as they reliability of survey research in the region.
+The results have important implications for the prospects for political change in Russia as well as they reliability of survey research in the region. less

 New York City, NY; NYC